dylan-lang/opendylan/documentation/library-reference/source/command-line-parser/index.rst

    :keyword choices:

-     A sequence of objects.
+     A sequence of objects (usually strings).
 If the value supplied on the command line isn't one of these objects then :class:`<usage-error>` is signaled.
+If you supply a sequence of non-string choices you will also need to supply the ``test:`` init keyword since all command-line arguments are strings and won't compare equal with the default test, ``=``.

    :keyword test: